 A veteran can use his home loan eligibility for the following purposes:

-- Purchase a single family home up to 4 attached units (provided the veteran occupies one of these units)
+- Purchase a single-family home with up to 4 attached units (provided the veteran occupies one of these units).

-- Purchase a new or used condominium or townhouse in a VAJFHA approved development
+- Purchase a new or used condominium or townhouse in a VA and FHA-approved development.

 - Purchase or construct a manufactured home, provided it is on a permanent foundation and titled as real estate